raveenavijaya/Capstone-Project-Notebook/README.md

 # Capstone-Project-Notebook
-This repository is created as part of an Assignment from a course that I have been taking through Coursera which Applied Data Science Capstone.
+This repository is created as part of an Assignment from a course that I have been taking through Coursera which is Applied Data Science Capstone.